chathumal93/Pytorch-UNet-Flood-Segmentation/README.md

 ```bash
 python make-dataset.py --proj_dir path/to/project-directory --chips path/to/c2smsfloods_v1_source_s1.tar.gz  --labels path/to/c2smsfloods_v1_labels_s1_water.tar.gz
 ```
 * make-dataset.py script will create data , data/chips/VV, data/chips/VH, and data/labels directories.
-(All the data is in the dimention of 256*256 with a resolution of 10 m)
+(The final tile size of the S1 chips is 256*256 with a resolution of 10 m)

 * Google Earth Engine cloud project id is needed to run the below scripts.
 ```bash